grgdhiraj-HK/Javascript/js-complete-course/README.md

+## UPDATE: it's Monday & back to BeCode!
+- Pulled everything to BeCode and start working on a remaining exercises!

 ## WORK FROM HOME DAY

 - Work in Progress but taking time to research and trying to understand the concepts